gitter-badger/BAF/README.md

 - [ ] loging into hosts through common services telnet,ssh,ftp,.. etc of the hosts with default credentials
 - [ ] bruteforcing webcams login pages
 - [ ] automatic search / exploitation of common vulnerabilities on different patforms
-- [ ] abstracing the project for being efficiently embedded into hacking enviroments/ pentesting labs
+- [ ] handling exceptions and abstracing the project for being efficiently embedded into hacking enviroments/ pentesting labs
 - [ ] rest in peace :)

 TODO list(features) in the pro/paid version